anlyetim/anlyetim/README.md

 ## Hi !

 >[!NOTE]
 >I'm Anıl.
-I am a simple young man who tries to develop his own applications,
->Games and wants to do some cyber security work.
+Just a tech-loving dude trying to develop my own apps and games, and also curious about cybersecurity.
->I am 19 years old and I have been interested in technology since I was very young.
+I'm 19 years old and have been into technology since I was a little kid.
->I have tampered with my computer many times in my time
+I've messed around with my computer a lot.
+Sometimes breaking it, sometimes fixing it.
->and now I want to make an effort to solve everyone's problems.
+Now, I just want to do my best to help others with their tech problems.

 - **I am currently studying at**: Istanbul Gelisim University :books:
 - **I'm studying**: Information Security Technology :black_nib: